tc39/notes/es9/2018-03/mar-20.md

 And now the website is now many times more usable than the PDF for finding references and highlighting things

 So I want to point out that there are contractors who will take your html site and produce a very nice pdf out of it.
 They just need to be paid money.
-If ECMA would be willing to put money towards this, I'll be happy to work with those people.
+If Ecma would be willing to put money towards this, I'll be happy to work with those people.

 IS: Absolutely, we just want to get closer.
 Perhaps we get more man power, or perhaps a tool, then we can get closer (to achieving that).